Time seemingly stood still for much of the world after the onset of the coronavirus pandemic.

 Dibba Fujairah Sports Club Stadium

-The stadium in Dibba, Fujairah will be able to host up to 10,000 fans and cost an estimated Dh100 million.
+There is a new sports stadium taking shape in the UAE.
+The stadium in Dibba, Fujairah, will be able to host up to 10,000 fans and is expected to cost about Dh100 million to build.

 Stage one is complete and operating along a 264km route from Shah and Habshan to Ruwais, transporting sulphur.

-It will eventually stretch for about 1,000km from Ghuweifat to Fujairah on the UAE’s east coast.
+It will eventually stretch for about 1,000km — from Ghuweifat to Fujairah on the UAE’s east coast.

 Freight is the focus but its mandate includes a passenger element.